w3c/wai-curricula/content/designer/images-and-graphics.md

 * use styled text instead of images of text when the technology in use can provide the desired visual presentation
 * explain the accessibility considerations of relying only on one form of biometrics and CAPTCHA
 * specify alternatives to biometrics and CAPTCHA, for example using visual, auditory, and logical CAPTCHA
-* select other ways to convey the information contained in images when possible, including plain text
+* select alternative ways to convey the information contained in images when possible, including plain text
 * identify related requirements for developers to code alternative texts for informative images

 ### Teaching Ideas for Topic